June 26, 2026

 From the Renaissance onward, roses became symbols of beauty and love.
 They permeated court culture and were widely planted in palace gardens.
 Roses were frequently drawn in the works of painters such as Botticelli and Raphael, which further reinforced their symbolic significance.

-In modern Europe, Chinese repeat-blooming varieties were introduced to Europe.
+In modern Europe, Chinese repeat-blooming varieties were introduced.
 Through crossbreeding with such Chinese roses, numerous varieties have been developed, and modern rose breeding saw dramatic advancements.

 Rose garden: Ofuna Flower Center (Kamakura)